photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

         make

 #### Now what?
 Well, it depends how you want to test it!
-I rented an Ubunto server that has the same operating system (14.04) as our virtual machine, so you can connect to the board using the client executable you made with make!
+I rented an Ubuntu server that has the same operating system (14.04) as our virtual machine (for only $5! what a deal!!), so you can connect to the server I'm running on the remote virtual machine I rented using the client executable you made with make!
 Since the server is running a an executable compiled on the virtual machine, we should have the same version of GCC and the same byte respresentation, so the data should transfer perfectly!